FAQ: Volunteering on the Psychedelic Support Line

 • We provide “psychedelic” peer support, which means you have to have had your own psychedelic experiences to do this work.

 • There are no specific qualifications, degrees, or experiences you’re required to have.
 That said, past experience providing emotional support is a plus.
-This can include but is not limited to volunteering on other hotlines, providing peer support in other contexts, or working in clinical contexts.
+This can include but is not limited to volunteering on other support lines, providing peer support in other contexts, or working in clinical contexts.
 Bonus points if you’ve volunteered for organizations like the Zendo Project, PsyCare, or other onsite psychedelic peer support organizations.

 When is the next new volunteer training?